-Linda Cracknell is an author who is about to have published “Doubling Back–Ten paths trodden in memory” a moving memoir where she retraces ten walks undertaken by others, from the Highlands of Scotland to the Swiss Alps and Kenya.
-It has been chosen as a Book of the Week on BBC Radio 4 to be broadcast in the last week of May 2014.
+Linda Cracknell is an author who at the time of the interview was about to have published “Doubling Back–Ten paths trodden in memory” a moving memoir where she retraces ten walks undertaken by others, from the Highlands of Scotland to the Swiss Alps and Kenya.
+It had been chosen as a Book of the Week on BBC Radio 4 that was broadcast in the last week of May 2014.

 Download items mentioned in the interview with Linda_Cracknell

 Photo credit: Phil Horey Book jacket credit: Freight Books